Remaster: Remastering

 Remastering is the process of making a new master for an album, film, or any other creation.
 It tends to refer to the process of porting a recording from an analog medium to a digital one, but this is not always the case.

 For example, a vinyl LP – originally pressed from a worn-out pressing master many tape generations removed from the "original" master recording – could be remastered and re-pressed from a better-condition tape.
 All CDs created from analog sources are technically digitally remastered.

 The process of creating a digital transfer of an analog tape remasters the material in the digital domain, even if no equalization, compression, or other processing is done to the material.
 Ideally, because of their higher resolution, a CD or DVD (or even higher quality like high-resolution audio or hi-def video) release should come from the best source possible, with the most care taken during its transfer.

 Additionally, the earliest days of the CD era found digital technology in its infancy, which sometimes resulted in poor-sounding digital transfers.
-The early DVD era was not much different, with copies of films frequently being produced from worn prints, with low bitrates and muffled audio.
+The early DVD era was not much different, with copies of films frequently being produced from worn prints, with low bit rates and muffled audio.
 When the first CD remasters turned out to be bestsellers, companies soon realized that new editions of back-catalog items could compete with new releases as a source of revenue.
 Back-catalog values skyrocketed, and today it is not unusual to see expanded and remastered editions of relatively modern albums.

 Master tapes, or something close to them, can be used to make CD releases.
 Better processing choices can be used.
 Better prints can be utilized, with sound elements remixed to 5.1 surround sound and obvious print flaws digitally corrected.
 The modern era gives publishers almost unlimited ways to touch up, doctor, and "improve" their media, and as each release promises improved sound, video, extras and others, producers hope these upgrades will entice people into making a purchase.